-Space tourism is becoming an increasing reality, and it won’t be too long before taking a gap year into space may become not just possible, but actually feasible.
+Space tourism is becoming an increasing reality, and it won’t be too long before taking a gap year into the stars may become not just possible, but actually feasible for the majority of travellers.
 Until then, the spirit and determination of explorers and travellers will be needed to forge ahead into the next frontier of space travel.

 Can tourists actually go into space?
-That is the big question many travellers are starting to ask as they look for new destinations beyond our own planet, and it is a question that some private companies are starting to answer as they are bringing a whole new level of innovation and determination to NASAs accomplishments.
+That is the big question many travellers are now starting to ask as they look for new destinations beyond our own planet, and it is a question that some private companies are starting to answer as they are bringing a whole new level of innovation and determination to NASAs already stellar accomplishments.
+It is commonplace to hear of multimillionaire tech moguls and rock stars taking a jaunt into orbit, even Captain Kirk himself has seen the Earth from space in reality and not just on the TV screen, but as this becomes an increasing reality for mere mortals who don’t have that kind of bank balance, these same companies are already starting to think ahead and plan for a real space tourism industry.

 The momentum of the space race has largely gone now.
 The halcyon years of space exploration spearheaded by NASA in the 1960s and 70s with the Apollo programme has now largely been replaced by political apathy far more motivated by budget worries and tiny earthly concerns, and space exploration and understanding has struggled to regain that pace since then.

-The scientific and engineering innovations that have led to the International Space Station and countless satellites and probes over the last 40 year can never be understated, but it has been almost 50 years since man last set foot on the moon, and manned exploration has not ventured out much further since then.
+The scientific and engineering innovations that have led to the International Space Station and countless satellites and probes over the last 40 year can never be understated, but it is fair to say that the pace of development has slowed significantly.
+It has been almost 50 years since man last set foot on the moon, and manned exploration has not ventured out much further since then.

 Well that never happened did it?
 Even despite the fact technology has burgeoned exponentially, the idea of going to space is no longer surprising and we now routinely rely on satellite technology, we haven’t really gotten much further than we were 50 years ago and it seems like humankind has at the very least stalled, if not moved backward, in what we can achieve as a species.

-But now that spirit is being renewed and reinvigorated like never before.
+But now that spirit is being renewed and reinvigorated like never before, and a large part of that is down to the tourism industry!

 2019 is the 50 year anniversary of one of mankind’s greatest achievements, the Apollo 11 mission.
 On the 16th of July, 1969, at 0932 hours to be exact, NASA’s Saturn V rocket fired its engines and launched Apollo 11s historic mission to the moon, allowing Neil Armstrong and Buzz Aldrin to step foot on the moons surface.